 Code of Conduct

 Kendrion offers employees an opportunity to report irregularities or suspicions without jeopardising their (legal) position.
 Any such report gives cause to an internal investigation.
-In 2016, an external hotline was introduced.
-This gives employees an additional means of submitting such reports in their own language by phone or via a computer in a confidential manner if they so choose.
-Kendrion also appointed Confidential Counsellors whom employees can contact if they wish to make confidential reports about (suspicions of) irregularities.
-No irregularities were reported in 2016.
+An external hotline was introduced in 2016.
+This gives employees an additional means of submitting such reports in their own language by phone or computer

 Regulations to prevent insider trading